zoicware/RepairBadTweaks/README.md

 ### Mouse Keyboard Queue Size
  - These registry values decide how many bytes are allocated to the non-paged pool for mice and keyboards by default mice get 24 bytes and keyboards get 12 bytes.
 Each time an interrupt from these devices is received bytes are "freed" dynamically based on the amount of data.
 Changing these from the default values will have no effect on mouse and keyboard latency.

+### Csrss Priority
+- Csrss.exe is a critical system process responsible for things like loading assemblies.
+For some reason a tweak has gone around to change the priority class of this process.
+Changing the priority class for any process is a bad idea but especially csrss.exe since its a critical process meaning a crash will cause a BSOD to occur.
+Learn More about why changing priorities is a bad idea [Here](https://learn.microsoft.com/en-us/windows/win32/procthread/scheduling-priorities#priority-class)